EvieQ01/EvieQ.github.io/_pages/life.md

 * Jialong

-  Maybe the person I spent most time with and who always urged me about the research and scolded me the most.
-Haha.
-Always chasing high efficiency and quality.
-This is another way of life that I admire --- pure love for truth and stability.
+  Maybe he is the person I spent most time with and who always urged me about the research and scolded me the most, who always chase high efficiency and quality.
+This is another way of life that I admire --- pure love for truth and stability /peace.

 ### 3. Life Pieces.